microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Chunk 2 has more nodes than Chunks 1 and 3 because the contents of nodes A and D are larger than those of B and C.

+TODO: specify exactly where chunks are (don't forget interior nodes)

 TODO: How do the chunks re-balance if a node's payload increases in size and now the chunk is too full?
 Does data spill over into adjacent chunks (and spill over repeatedly, if necessary?)

 Advantages:

+* The lookup of any node by path requires at most `log(n)` chunk reads.
+* Editing a node requires at most `log(n)` chunk updates.
 * The scheme is conceptually simple and it's straightforward to break the tree into chunks.
 There is no structural/shape analysis of the tree required to figure out the chunk boundaries.
-* The lookup of any node by path is `O(log(n))`.
 * A suboptimal implementation could use an off-the-shelf B-tree library for quick prototyping.
-However, a production implementation would very likely want optimizations which necessitate a custom B-Tree implementation (see below).
+However, a production implementation would very likely want optimizations which necessitate a custom B-Tree implementation (see Potential Optimizations below).

 Drawbacks:

 * The chunking algorithm is inflexible.
-Some shapes of trees will need to jump around to different parts of the B-tree even when traversing nodes that are adjacent in the `logical tree`.
+Traversing trees of certain shapes will require jumping around to different parts of the B-tree even when traversing nodes that are adjacent in the `logical tree`.
 There is no sort order or chunk size that can guarantee good locality for all regions of a tree of arbitrary shape.

 Potential Optimizations: